 One of the reasons the I-15 was selected as a test bed was that the I-15 environment includes some of the most advanced ITS infrastructure available: dynamic ratio ramp metering, adaptive control on roads parallel to the interstate, reversible high occupancy vehicle (HOV) lanes and high occupancy tolls (HOT) with dynamic pricing along with systems for disseminating advance information about traffic incidents.

 Core to the ICM solution is the ability to forecast and simulate congestion and capacity imbalances in real time or near real time.
 The DSS allows continuous predictions every 5 minutes, to monitor and anticipate congestion hot spots and launch evaluations of the available strategies to select the best response, therefore minimizing congestion and guaranteeing more accurate journey times for both drivers and users of public transport.
-The multimodal Decision Support System (DSS) integrates two tools: the Delcan Intelligent NETworks ATMS, for field device monitoring and control, center-to-center data fusion, event management and response plan generation, and Aimsun Live.
+The multimodal Decision Support System (DSS) integrates two tools: the Parsons Intelligent NETworks ATMS, for field device monitoring and control, center-to-center data fusion, event management and response plan generation, and Aimsun Live.
 Aimsun Live uses live data feeds and simulations to dynamically forecast traffic conditions based on the current state of the network, which helps system managers to evaluate incident response or congestion management strategies.

 Launched in May 2014, the free 511 San Diego mobile application (available for iOs and Android) is funded by the U.S. Department of Transportation.
 The app, designed by Iteris, provides real-time predictions from Aimsun Live and system based advisories, letting users view predictive travel times on I-15; current traffic conditions; MTS bus routes, fares, arrival times; real-time dynamic toll rates for the I-15 Express Lanes; and it also uses text-to-speak to give users alerts for the latest incident and construction information in the region.
-Since its launch in May 2014 it has already had over 25,000 downloads.

 Thanks in large part to the success of the ICM system, in 2015 USDOT added the SANDAG ICM network to the Dynamic Mobility Applications (DMA)-Active Transportation and Demand Management (ATDM Analysis, Modeling and Simulation (AMS) Testbed Project.